vitorlofonseca/octhum/README.md

 ### Install

+1 - Clone project in apache folder

+2 - Install composer

-1 - Set apache document root to octhum/doc_root folder
+3 - Set apache document root to octhum/doc_root folder

-2 - In octhum/frameworks/lumen/ folder, run the command "composer update --no-scripts" to update all lumen dependencies
+4 - In octhum/frameworks/lumen/ folder, run the command "composer update --no-scripts" to update all lumen dependencies

-3 - Configure your environment variables in octhum/frameworks/lumen/.env file (if .env doesn't exist, create it)
+5 - Configure your environment variables in octhum/frameworks/lumen/.env file (if .env doesn't exist, create it)

-4 - In octhum/frameworks/lumen/ folder, run the command "php artisan migrate" to run all lumen migrations
+6 - In octhum/frameworks/lumen/ folder, run the command "php artisan migrate" to run all lumen migrations